Disney reveals new 'Star Wars' immersive hotel

 'Dressing up'

-"You'll immediately become a citizen of the galaxy and experience all that entails, including dressing up in the proper attire."
+"You'll immediately become a citizen of the galaxy and experience all that entails, including dressing up in the proper attire," Chapek says.

 The emphasis is on total immersion -- guests will interact with characters, go on adventures and explore the galaxy.
 "It is 100% immersive, and the story will touch every single minute of your day, and it will culminate in a unique journey for every person who visits," adds Chapek.

 Visitors to Galaxy's Edge will also get the chance to pilot the Millennium Falcon -- and join battles.